chtoucas/Narvalo.NET/docs/Guidelines.md

 Compilation Symbols are a pain in the ass: it prevents clean refatoring, things might or might not work depending on the build configuration.

-**Always** prefer conditional attributes to `#ifdef`.
-We only accept three exceptions: object invariants, exposing internals to test projects and white-box tests (see below).

-If you use an `#ifdef` directive you must justify it with a comment placed on the same line as the `#if`.
-This helps to quickly spot the justification in search results.

 Standard compilation symbols:
 - `DEBUG`
 - `TRACE`
 - `CODE_ANALYSIS`
 - `CONTRACTS_FULL`

-Compilation symbols for .NET versions (mostly unused):
-- `NET_35`
-- `NET_40`

 Symbols used to define the assembly properties:
 - `BUILD_GENERATED_VERSION`